Trade union: Labour law

 The United States takes a more laissez-faire approach, setting some minimum standards but leaving most workers' wages and benefits to collective bargaining and market forces.
 Thus, it comes closest to the above Anglo-Saxon model.
 Also, the Eastern European countries that have recently entered into the EU come closest to the Anglo-Saxon model.

 In contrast, in Germany, the relation between individual employees and employers is considered to be asymmetrical.
 In consequence, many working conditions are not negotiable due to a strong legal protection of individuals.
-However, the German flavor or works legislation has as its main objective to create a balance of power between employees organized in unions and employers organized in employers associations.
+However, the German flavor or works legislation has as its main objective to create a balance of power between employees organized in unions and employers organized in employers' associations.
 This allows much wider legal boundaries for collective bargaining, compared to the narrow boundaries for individual negotiations.
-As a condition to obtain the legal status of a trade union, employee associations need to prove that their leverage is strong enough to serve as a counter-force in negotiations with employers.
-If such an employees association is competing against another union, its leverage may be questioned by unions and then evaluated in labour court.
-In Germany, only very few professional associations obtained the right to negotiate salaries and working conditions for their members, notably the medical doctors association Marburger Bund and the pilots association Vereinigung Cockpit.
-The engineers association Verein Deutscher Ingenieure does not strive to act as a union, as it also represents the interests of engineering businesses.
+As a condition to obtain the legal status of a trade union, employee associations need to prove that their leverage is strong enough to serve as a counterforce in negotiations with employers.
+If such an employee's association is competing against another union, its leverage may be questioned by unions and then evaluated in labour court.
+In Germany, only very few professional associations obtained the right to negotiate salaries and working conditions for their members, notably the medical doctor's association Marburger Bund and the pilots association Vereinigung Cockpit.
+The engineer's association Verein Deutscher Ingenieure does not strive to act as a union, as it also represents the interests of engineering businesses.

 Beyond the classification listed above, unions' relations with political parties vary.
 In many countries unions are tightly bonded, or even share leadership, with a political party intended to represent the interests of the working class.
-Typically this is a left-wing, socialist, or social democratic party, but many exceptions exist, including some of the aforementioned Christian unions.
+Typically, this is a left-wing, socialist, or social democratic party, but many exceptions exist, including some of the aforementioned Christian unions.
 In the United States, trade unions are almost always aligned with the Democratic Party with a few exceptions.
 For example, the International Brotherhood of Teamsters has supported Republican Party candidates on a number of occasions and the Professional Air Traffic Controllers Organization (PATCO) endorsed Ronald Reagan in 1980.
-In Britain trade union movement's relationship with the Labour Party frayed as party leadership embarked on privatization plans at odds with what unions see as the worker's interests.
-However, it has strengthened once more after the Labour party's election of Ed Miliband, who beat his brother David Miliband to become leader of the party after Ed secured the trade union votes.
-Additionally, in the past, there was a group known as the Conservative Trade Unionists, or CTU, formed of people who sympathized with right wing Tory policy but were Trade Unionists.

-Historically, the Republic of Korea has regulated collective bargaining by requiring employers to participate, but collective bargaining has only been legal if held in sessions before the lunar new year.
+In the United Kingdom, the trade union movement's relationship with the Labour Party frayed as the party leadership embarked on privatization plans at odds with what unions see as the worker's interests.
+However, it strengthened after the Labour party's election of Ed Miliband, who defeated his brother David Miliband to become leader of the party.
+Additionally, in the past, there was a group known as the Conservative Trade Unionists, or CTU, formed of people who sympathized with right-wing Conservative policy but were Trade Unionists.